 - The scholarship will cover the awarded amount against one year of tuition fees

-- Only complete applications received before 7th of June 2016 will be considered
+- Only complete applications received before 19th May 2017 will be considered

 - Decisions will be made by the College Scholarship Committee and candidates will be notified within two weeks of the committee decision.
 All decisions are final

 - Once scholarship awards are issued, students must accept this offer by the specified method within two weeks of the notification being distributed by the committee.
 It is the student’s responsibility to formally accept the scholarship offer, a non-response will be considered as declining the offer